jadar/DeveloperCapes/README.md

 <a name="usage"/>
 ###Usage:

 Once Developer Capes is in your classpath somehow, you are going to want to add this to your mod when it initialized.
+It registers a cape config with DeveloperCapes.

-*Note: The note that was previously that said DevCapes didn't have to go in a client proxy has been redacted.
-You need to put it in the client proxy again*
+*Note: The note that was previously here, that said DevCapes didn't have to go in a client proxy, has been redacted.
+You need to put config registration in the client proxy again*

 ```java
 DevCapes.getInstance().registerConfig($CAPES_JSON, $IDENTIFIER);